mattvenn/eagle-circuit-designs/shrimp/README.md

 * Learn how to check the design files.
 * Place an order for our PCBS with http://oshpark.com.

-Here's one I made earlier
+Here's one I made earlier!

 ![Board](top_photo.jpg)